Breckland District: History

 The new district was named Breckland after the distinctive landscape which covers parts of the area.
 The name was chosen following a competition organised by the outgoing authorities which invited local schools, organisations and individuals to put forward suggested names.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.